framely/community/docs/guide/start-with-clone.md

 ::: warning Need To Know
 A project's label or region can not be changed after creation or clone, so choose it wisely.
 For privacy reasons, the connections and user session data will NOT be cloned.
 :::

+### Next steps
+Now you have a chatbot in your organization, you can play with it by following [test a chatbot](debug.md).